Azizah-Giwa/TikTok-Project/README.md

 This variable has a very uneven distribution, with more than half the videos receiving fewer than 100,000 views.
 Distribution of view counts > 100,000 views is uniform.

-I will create a box plot to examine the spread of values in the 'video_like_count' column.
+I will create a box plot to examine the spread of values in the `video_like_count` column.

 ![TikTok Project](assets/input_12.png)

 ![TikTok Project](assets/put_12.png)

-I will also create a histogram of the values in the 'video_like_count' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_like_count` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_13.png)